pablop16n/web-docs-scorer/README.md

 | big_segments_score | 0.1 |
 | largest_segments_score | 0.0 |

-The length scores are empty and the language score is not perfect.
-That makes the calculation start poorly:
+The length scores are empty and the language score is not perfect, this makes the calculation start poorly:

 |(language_score*0.8 + big_segments_score + largest_segments_score)| Result |